tam4m0/xrd/README.md

 # Running

 Point a command prompt to the PyInstaller executable.
 Easy as that, the plugins are built into the executable!

+**But how do I add new plugins?**
+There will be a utility later on that does this and rebuilds for you, restarting the server controller in-place.